Apply heat or ice to the painful area. Use ice for the first 48 to 72 hours, and then use heat after that.

 When to Contact a Medical Professional

-Seek medical help right away if:
+Seek medical help right away if you have:

-You have a fever and headache, and your neck is so stiff that you cannot touch your chin to your chest.
+A fever and headache, and your neck is so stiff that you cannot touch your chin to your chest.
 This may be meningitis.
 Call your local emergency number (such as 911) or get to a hospital.

-You have symptoms of a heart attack, such as shortness of breath, sweating, nausea, vomiting, or arm or jaw pain.
+Symptoms of a heart attack, such as shortness of breath, sweating, nausea, vomiting, or arm or jaw pain.

-Call your health care provider if:
+Call your provider if:

-Symptoms do not go away in 1 week with self care
+Symptoms do not go away in 1 week with self-care

 You have numbness, tingling, or weakness in your arm or hand